boblsturm/aimusicgenerationchallenge2022/README.md

 5. _Stage 2_ Each judge will rate on a scale of 1–5 the acceptable tunes along the following qualities:
 - Structure
 - Melody
-6. _Stage 3_ Each judge will present to the other judges the best tunes from their collections, and together will decide which are the best reel (or to award no prize).
+6. _Stage 3_ Each judge will present to the other judges the best tunes from their collections, and together will decide which deserve recognition (or to award no prize).

 ## Artificial Judge Evaluation
 The evaluation of artificial judges will proceed in the following way: